vladhor/EX407/README.md

 + All playbooks and other Ansible configuration that you create for this sample exam should be stored in `/home/automation/plays`.

 Create a configuration file `/home/automation/plays/ansible.cfg` to meet the following requirements:
--The roles path should include `/home/automation/plays/roles`, as well as any other path that may be required for the course of the sample exam.
++ The roles path should include `/home/automation/plays/roles`, as well as any other path that may be required for the course of the sample exam.
--The inventory file path is `/home/automation/plays/inventory`.
++ The inventory file path is `/home/automation/plays/inventory`.
--Privilege escallation is disabled by default.
++ Privilege escallation is disabled by default.
--Ansible should be able to manage 10 hosts at a single time.
++ Ansible should be able to manage 10 hosts at a single time.
--Ansible should connect to all managed nodes using the automation user.
++ Ansible should connect to all managed nodes using the automation user.

 Create an inventory file `/home/automation/plays/inventory` with the following:
 ```